Derick Melander, Textile Artist

 Podcasts: Let it Out | The Listen

-“Making clothing sculpture for over 20 years, I’ve come across countless hand-sewn repairs, pants with threadbare knees and coats with names written inside the collar.
+Making textile art and large-scale clothing sculptures for over 25 years, I’ve come across countless hand-sewn repairs, threadbare knees, and collars inscribed with names.
 These traces of life have led me to think of my works as collective portraits.
-As the sculptures grow and the layers of clothing accumulate, the individual garments are compressed into a single mass.
-This symbolic gesture explores the complicated space between the individual and society, a space that is ceaselessly broken and re-constituted.”
+As the sculptures grow and layers of second-hand clothing accumulate, the individual garments compress into a single mass.
+This process explores the complicated space between the individual and society — a space that is continually broken and re-constituted.
 More about my clothing sculptures

 I’m excited to share my interview with Kate Jetmore of The Listen Podcast.
 We had a great time talking about getting unstuck and, well, something paranormal happens…